TreeFrogTinkerer/my-quake-shakes/README.md

 - [ ] Moderately fast/modern x86_64 CPU
   * This was built and tested on a AMD Ryzen Embedded V1605B CPU (4 cores/8 threads/mobile)
     * So by no means bleeding edge
     * It pegs all 8 CPU threads of the above processor while running
     * Each 15 minute station sample takes about 1-2 minutes to run
     * Faster the CPU the better it will run
-  * GPU NVIDIA CUDA acceleration is available in pytorch but it is untested in this configuration
+- [ ] Clock and Time Zone set correctly on the host

+## Bare Metail Additional Required Pre-Requisites
+- [ ] Debian Trixie based OS on bare metal
 - [ ] python installed
+  * Any version
-  * Any version the correct 3.11 will be installed in a virtual environment
+  * The needed 3.11 will be installed in a virtual environment
 - [ ] [uv](https://docs.astral.sh/uv/) installed
 - [ ] git installed
-- [ ] Clock and Time Zone set correctly on the host

 ## Optional Pre-Requisites
 * Web server
   * If you plan to use Home Assistant this is mandatory
+* GPU NVIDIA CUDA acceleration is available in pytorch but it is untested in this configuration
+  * Docker is CPU only

 ### Step 1: Clone repository